ahmad-saeed/inkscape-kuka/README.md

 ## Example: Converting Text to KRL
 1. Write your text with the text tool.
 The bottom left corner is the 0,0 location of the defined base or offset.
 2. Mark and position your text.
-If you have more objects (lines, circles, …) to embed in your G-Code, you have to mark them all.
+If you have more objects (lines, circles, …) to embed in your KRL Code, you have to mark them all.
 Only marked objects will be used to generate the KRL Code.

 ![](./screenshots/1.png)